keithrbennett/rexe/README.md

 date: 2019-02-15
 ---

-_[Caution: This is a long article!
-If you lose patience reading it, I suggest skimming the headings and the source code, and at minimum, reading the Conclusion.]_
+[Caution: This is a long article!
+You might want to skim the section headings first.
+Feel free to pass over any sections that don't interest you.
+I _do_ recommend reading the source code and the Conclusion.]

 ----